ssbc/ssb-group-exclusion-spec/README.md

 * 4.1.1.
 MUST create a new symmetric group key (also known as the epoch key) which MUST have at least 32 bytes of cryptographically secure random data
 * 4.1.2.
-MUST create a new group feed (also known as the "epoch feed") using the epoch key, as described in [ssb-meta-feeds-group-spec] Section 3.2
+MUST create a new group feed (also known as the "epoch feed") using the epoch key as the `feedpurpose`, as described in [ssb-meta-feeds-group-spec] Section 3.2.2.
 * 4.1.3.
 MUST publish a `group/init` message on the epoch feed for `H`, as described in the [private-group-spec], with the exception that:
   * 4.1.3.A. the `tangles.group.previous` field MUST be the group `G`'s ID, and